<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 ⚠️ Begins Jan 1, 2025

-Vermont No state-specific requirements ⛔ CFL ban active (all types) ⛔ Linear fluorescent ban active
+Vermont No state-specific requirements ⛔ Screw-base and pin-base CFL ban active ⛔ Linear fluorescent ban active (4-foot lamps)

-Washington No state-specific requirements ⚠️ Begins Jan 1, 2029 ⛔ High-CRI ban active
+Washington No state-specific requirements ⚠️ Pin-base begins Jan 1, 2029 ⛔ High-CRI ban active

 ⚠️ All others begin Jan 1, 2029